Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Abstract

 \section{Abstract}

-We reinvestigate the classic example of chiral anomaly in (1+1) dimensional spacetime.
-By reviewing the derivation of charge conservation with the semiclassical Boltzmann equation, we argue that chiral anomalies could emerge in (1+1) dimensions without Berry curvature corrections to the kinetic theory.
-The pivotal step depends only on the asymptotic behavior of the distribution function of the quasiparticle, and thus its dispersion relation, in the limit of $|\mb p| \to \pm\infty$ rather than the detailed functional form of the dispersion.
+We reinvestigate the classic example of the chiral anomaly in (1+1) dimensional spacetime.
+By reviewing the derivation of charge conservation using the semiclassical Boltzmann equation, we show that chiral anomalies could emerge in (1+1) dimensions without Berry curvature corrections to the kinetic theory.
+The pivotal step depends only on the asymptotic behavior of the distribution function of the quasiparticle--and thus its dispersion relation--in the limit of $\mathbf p \to \pm\infty$ rather than the detailed functional form of the dispersion.
 We address two subjects motivated by this observation.
-One concerns reformulating (1+1) dimensional chiral anomaly using kinetic theory with the current algebra approach and the gradient expansion of the Dirac Lagrangian, adding a complementary perspective to the existing approaches.
-The other demonstrates the universality of chiral anomaly across various quasiparticle dispersions.
-For two-band models linear in the temporal derivative, with Fujikawa's method we show it is sufficient to have a chirality-odd strictly monotonic dispersion in order to exhibit chiral anomaly.
+First, we reformulate (1+1)-dimensional chiral anomaly using kinetic theory with the current algebra approach and the gradient expansion of the Dirac Lagrangian, adding a complementary perspective to existing approaches.
+Second, we demonstrate the universality of the chiral anomaly across various quasiparticle dispersions.
+For two-band models linear in the temporal derivative, with Fujikawa's method we show it is sufficient to have a chirality-odd strictly monotonic dispersion in order to exhibit the chiral anomaly.